yanagriw/Diacritization/README.md

 # Diacritization

 The goal of the diacritization task is to learn to add diacritics to the given Czech text.
+I use a small collection of fiction books for training.

 Accuracy achieved: 95.39%